RMizin/FalconMessenger/README.md

 </p>

+## How to run the app
+Follow these simple steps:

+1. Open the Pigeon-project.xcworkspace in Xcode.
+2. Change the Bundle Identifier to match your domain.
+3. Go to Firebase and create new project.
+4. Select "Add Firebase to your iOS app" option, type the bundle Identifier & click continue.

+5. Download "GoogleService-Info.plist" file and add to the project.
+Make sure file name is "GoogleService-Info.plist".
+6. Go to Firebase Console, select your project, choose "Authentication" from left menu
+7. Select "SIGN-IN METHOD" and enable "Phone" option.

+ Note:<i> if you don't have cocoapods installed on your computer, you have to install it first.
+ You can do it by opening the terminal and running "sudo gem install cocoapods" (without quotation marks), then do the step №8.
+If you already have cocoapods installed, ignore this note.</i>

+8. Open the terminal, navigate to project folder and run "pod update" (without quotation marks).

+## Compatibility
+Falcon Messenger is written in Swift 4 and requires iOS 10.0 or later.

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](https://github.com/RMizin/FalconMessenger/blob/master/LICENSE) file for details

 Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
 Copyright and license notices must be preserved.
 Contributors provide an express grant of patent rights.